pulumi/docs/pulumi-hugo/themes/default/content/blog/kubernetes-yaml-v2/index.md

 In v4.10, we leveled up the support for working with Kubernetes manifests with the introduction of the `yaml/v2` package.
 The package provides new implementations of the `ConfigGroup` and `ConfigFile` resources, expanding support to the Pulumi Java SDK and to Pulumi YAML.
+The new implementations are also smarter about applying the objects in the correct order.

 Please note that these resources are in a preview stage of maturity, as we continue to round out the feature set.
 These new resources are provided side-by-side with the existing implementations.